abbyazari/abbyazari.github.io/_pages/join.md

 ### Graduate Students

-  I am no longer recruiting for graduate students to enter in Fall 2025; please check back here for an update on Fall 2026 recruitment in mid summer.
+ Applications closed, check back in for Fall 2026 entry.

 <!-- for Fall 2025 in ~~[Physics](https://www.ualberta.ca/en/physics/index.html)~~ (deadline passed) and [ECE](https://www.ualberta.ca/en/engineering/electrical-computer-engineering/index.html) (still open).
 Multiple projects are availiable including non-parametric models of the solar wind, merging physics-based models with machine learning estimation, and planetary aurorae studies.
 Interested candidates should email aazari+msc @ ualberta . ca with the subject line YourLastName_MSc_App (e.g. Devi_MSc_App, Smith_MSc_App etc) and:
   - a short (<1 page) description of why you are interested in the positon and your qualifications
   - your CV or résumé